tchen01/tchen01.github.io/research/krylov/cg_derivation.md

-% A derivation of the Conjugate Gradient algorithm
+% A Derivation of the Conjugate Gradient Algorithm
 % Tyler Chen

-There are many ways to view/derive the Conjugate Gradient algorithm.
+There are many ways to view/derive the conjugate gradient algorithm.
 I'll derive the algorithm by directly minimizing by minimizing the $A$-norm of the error over successive Krylov subspaces, $\mathcal{K}_k(A,b)$, which I think is the most natural way to view the algorithm.
 My hope is that the derivation here provides an intuitive introduction to CG.
 Of course, what I think is a good way to present the topic won't match up exactly with every reader's own preference, so I highly recommend looking through some other resources as well.